Making connections

 Check-ins are the way we:

-• support you to make the most of your plan budget and supports
+- support you to make the most of your NDIS plan, total budget amount and NDIS supports

 Your check-in will be with your my NDIS contact.